-"Med school can be as much about how to learn the material as actually learning it," says David DiTullio, an MD/PhD student in the David Geffen School of Medicine at UCLA.
+"Med school can be as much about how to learn the material as actually learning it," says Dr. David DiTullio, DGSOM class of 2017.
 "You have to test different strategies, different ways of organizing the material."

 "When I started [medical] school, I found that the ways I studied as an undergrad didn't always work," he admits.
 "I tried new techniques every couple weeks until I found what was best for me."

 The Student Affairs Office runs an Academic Support Office with a wealth of ideas and knowledgeable advisors.
 The office matches students with tutors and offers advice on adapting to a medical school curriculum.

 "A lot of times, it helps new students to hear that they're not alone," Dr. DiTullio says.
 "Everyone feels anxious or wonders how they're comparing to everyone else.
 The Student Affairs Office will listen to concerns, give advice on creating schedules and point to further resources."